RECAPEM

 • Tachypnea

-• Use of accessory muscle of respiration
+• Use of accessory muscle for respiration

 • Absent/decreased breath sound